Swimming with Whales in Tongatapu

 So without further ado, here are some of our top recommendations for the best whale swim tours in Tongatapu and Nuku’alofa!

-Deep Blue also offers two boats, the most commonly used is their larger 15 m (49 ft) boat.
-The boat carries up to 25 passengers (not that you often share a tour with that many) with a crew-to-guest ratio of 2:1.
-Their larger boat means that they also cater to the elderly and disabled for whale watching, while often being a more comfortable option for those more prone to seasickness – it also has an onboard toilet!
+Deep Blue also offers two boats: a smaller boat ideal for small groups of swimmers and a larger 15 m (49 ft) boat – unique in Tonga’s whale-watching landscape – ideal for groups with a few watchers on board.
+The latter carries up to 25 passengers (not that you often share a tour with that many) with a crew-to-guest ratio of 2:1.
+Their larger boat also caters to the elderly and disabled while often being a more comfortable option for those more prone to seasickness – it also has an onboard toilet!
 The boat travels at a calm and unhurried pace, taking a slower approach than smaller boats, which are said to feel less harassing to the whales and more comfortable for passengers.

 Other features of their tours include whale behaviour commentary and sometimes the opportunity to see rescued turtles released back into the wild.
 Lunch is a homemade cooked meal in reusable containers.
 Deep Blue also operates scuba diving and snorkelling tours outside of the whale season, which you can learn more about in The Best Snorkel & Scuba Dive Tours in Tongatapu.